csc-training/csc-env-eff/_slides/08_datamigration_io.md

 - Parallel file system (Lustre):
    - Shared across all nodes in the cluster (e.g., `/scratch`)
-   - Slow when accessing huge number of files!
+   - Optimized for parallel I/O of large files, slow if accessing lots of small files!
 - [Temporary local storage (NVMe)](https://docs.csc.fi/computing/disk/#temporary-local-disk-areas):
    - Accessible on login nodes (`$TMPDIR`) and to jobs on some compute nodes (`$LOCAL_SCRATCH`)
    - Automatically purged after the job finishes